damjan911/SOLID-Principles/README.md

 # SOLID-Principles

- #### SOLID Principles are set of Principles, which must be followed to develop flexible, maintainable and scalable Software Systems.
+ #### SOLID Principles are the design Principles that enable us to manage several Software Design Problems, which they must be followed to develop flexible, maintainable and scalable Software Systems.